Cristopher-Cruz/Cristopher-Cruz/README.md

 ## Welcome !
-I'm a software developer with a passion for learning
+I'm a software developer with a passion for learning all things computer related

 ## See my work
 Visit my personal website [Here](https://Cristopher.dev)